 s.26 OF THE EQUALITY ACT 2010 : Did you know, an employee who witnesses racial harassment of a colleague may also experience harassment “related to” race within the meaning of s.26 of the Act.
 This puts us in mind of the Sexual Harassment laws!
 The definition of harassment set out in s.26 of the Equality Act 2010 means that the unwanted conduct in question does not have to be directed at the complainant.
 Most of us appreciate that it is the responsibility of the employer to make all employees aware of reporting policies & procedures (how long have we been going on about the role of the bystander), in respect of allegations of bullying or harassment in the workplace.
 Failure to provide and communicate an adequate grievance procedure could lead to grounds for a claim against the employer.
 Further, any employee who brings in good faith a complaint of discrimination should not, under any circumstances, be subjected to a detriment for doing so.

-FEAR OF RETURNING TO WORK : Following the festive break and all that indulgence, fun and relaxation etc, returning to a stressful workplace is likely to grip some folk with fear.
-The Telegraph ‘goes so far’ as to allege that the entire Nation is gripped with this fear!
+FEAR OF RETURNING TO WORK : Following any festive break and all that indulgence, fun and relaxation etc, returning to a stressful workplace is likely to grip some folk with fear.
 Actually, one in four admits to pulling a ‘sickie’ in order to avoid a day in the office – with Mondays proving the most popular day to call in sick.
 63% of us claim that work related worries affect our weekends and our ‘quality time’ with our families and friends.

 FIT NOTES : Recent research found that of the 6 million days ‘recorded absence’ employees were likely to be absent for an average of 47.57 days if they obtained a GP’s sick note – as opposed to 19.68 days if they did not.
 This is a significant increase in the time employee’s are likely to be absent.
 It is further alleged that two thirds of employee’s producing a sick note had not actually seen their GP.
 Clearly, our understaffed, underfunded, NHS is struggling.
 GP’s cannot possibly be expected to decide whether a patient is capable of doing their job without understanding what that entails.
 Furthermore, patients who have not been seen by their doctor should not be given a sick note, surely?
 Greater support is needed to address, and manage, long term absence and return to work programme.
 Attacking the recent Sickness Absence Review, blaming government and/or blaming the NHS system is not the solution.
 A much more united approach is required.
 Where the absence is ‘work related’ HR teams, Occupational Health experts, experts in conflict resolution and independent assessment experts should work in partnership, together with the distressed employee and his/her medical team, to identify early an resolution.
 Flexible working and alternative working arrangements should be considered as a matter of course – unless the employee is physically unable to work for some reason.
 Let’s drop the blame game and adopt a ‘can do’ approach.